katjam/tech-exeter-try-elm/PITCHME.md

 - I love javascript
 - It would surprise my colleagues to hear that - the running of js - equality, freedom it creates by having a core of universally supported standard on majority of our devices
 - I do not like reading or writing javascript
-- Believe in open source, open minded
-- Collaboration and sharing for progress and inclusion

 ---